top of page

 We approach every situation assuming most harm is unintentional, and most people are capable of learning.
 That said, we don’t ignore behavior that keeps recurring.

 Our goal is never punishment.
-It’s preventing further harm and keeping this a space people can trust.
+It is preventing further harm and keeping this a space people can trust.
 Both the person who experienced harm and the person who caused it are treated with care throughout the process.
 We’re not perfect, and we as a Consent Team are continually learning and growing ourselves, but we do our best to collaboratively resolve incidents.

 Anonymous reports

-Anonymous reports are welcome.
 They help us track what’s happening in the space over time, and they matter even when we can’t act on them directly.
 Because we can’t verify details or follow up for clarification, anonymous reports generally don’t lead to direct action on their own.
-But if we receive multiple anonymous reports describing similar behavior from the same person, we may step in with a conversation, a reminder about community agreements, or increased attention to that person’s interactions.

 Named reports

-A behavioral agreement for future events
+• A behavioral agreement for future events that may be monitored by our HeartTenders

 When we step in immediately